Migrate from WordPress to Jekyll in 3 Steps

 Then, the other most important feature of static sites is the speed.
 In Jekyll, you can get a 100/100 lighthouse score anytime with almost any plugin installed because there are no database interactions, and all the content is preprocessed and saved as HTML files.
 And, Jekyll will only make a minimal amount of HTTP requests (It’s very small compared to a WordPress site with several plugins).
 Hence, it’s super fast.

-Nevertheless, you’ll miss some amazing features WordPress offers such as web-based dashboard, one-click plugin installation, etc. I know you are fine with that: That’s why you reached this post on how to migrate from WordPress to Jekyll.
+Nevertheless, you’ll miss some amazing features WordPress offers such as web-based dashboard, one-click plugin installation, etc. I know you are fine with that, which is why you are reading this post on how to migrate from WordPress to Jekyll.

 Note: This tutorial assumes that you have already installed Jekyll.
 If not, please visit the how to set up a blog with Jekyll and Github Pages tutorial.